shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 echo "======================================================================="
 echo "===== Emulationstation starting in 3 seconds.
 Press "z" to abort. =====" echo "======================================================================="
+# note that actually, anykey other than pre-defined ones will abort in this setup

 # read 1 character from input with a 3-second timeout
 # and save in variable $input